Search

 Litter can pose a serious threat to wildlife.
 For instance, many seals and other marine mammals die from ingesting plastic bags that are finding their way into the sea.
 String, rope and the plastic can entangle and kill wildlife.
 A cleanup in your local area, park, or on a beach or along a river can reduce this threat.

-Click here to go to NatureScot to find out more about biodiversity and the action you can take.
+Visit the NatureScot website to find out more about biodiversity and the action you can take.

 Click here to view the Fife Local Biodiversity Action Plan to find out other ways to get involved in improving and conserving Fife's biodiversity.